Riotpiaole/4106/report.md

 ----

-#### 1.1 MSRN Resized Image preprocessing
+#### 1.1 MSRN Scaled Image preprocessing

 * The implementation of this approach can be lookedup [here](https://github.com/Riotpiaole/SR-MSRN-in-classification/blob/master/models/msrn_torch.py)

 ----

-* MSRN stands for **Multi-Scale Residual Network**, it is a supervisied learning model that learns to upscale the image from low resolution to a higher resolution in arbitary scale.
-This network serves a purpose of scaling an image to a given ratio by perserves the key features such as line and shape from a distorted image.

-* MSRN is bult by **Multi-Scale-Residual Block** (msrb) which consists of multiple residual network blocks.
-MSRB performs lower resolution feature extraction on **y** channel of the input that is in color space **yCbCr**[3].
+* MSRN is bult by **Multi-Scale-Residual Block** (MSRB) which consists of multiple residual network blocks.
+MSRB performs lower resolution feature extraction on **y** channel from the input that is in color space **yCbCr**[3](##Reference).
 Then concatenated all of the filters and feeded to a **Sub-Pixel Convolutional layer** to reconstruct a higher resolution image.
-Sub-pixeling Convolutional Neural Network is a network structure learn to upscale the lower resolution image to a higher resolution output by estimating ratio resolution arangement[4].
+Sub-pixeling Convolutional Neural Network is a network structure learn to upscale the lower resolution image to a higher resolution output by estimating ratio pixel arangement[4](##Reference).
 This enable MSRN to learn to generate a higher resolution outpu based on ground truth.

   * ![msrn network structure](figures/MSRN_model.png)
     * _**figure 1.0**, this show the architecture of MSRN it consists of n block of MSRB and reconstructed by a sub-pixel convolutional layer in reconstruction layer_

 * The **blue block** in **figure 1.0** is a 64 channels of Convolutional Layers and **orange block** is MSRB block.
 All of $M_1 ..
 M_n$ will be concatenated at gray block to linearized by feeding into another **one kernel Convolutional** layer.
 This allows the network to learn the distinct pixel region from all of the previous filters.
-Finally, the output would feed into the **Sub-Pixel Convolutional Layer** to recreate the **$y$** image format.
+Finally, the output would feed into the **Sub-Pixel Convolutional Layer** to recreate the higher resolution output.

 <!-- * <img style="max-height: 500px; max-width: 500px;" src="./figures/MSRN_learning_result.png"/> -->